 Top Losing Keywords

-These keywords have lost the most number of search positions in Google for your website.
-In other words, these are the worst performing keywords as far as search positions are concerned.
-The current search position is mentioned in black followed by the number (in red) of search positions lost in the last 30 days.
+These are the keywords your website ranks for and have lost the most number of search positions in Google.
+In other words, these are the worst-performing keywords as far as search positions are concerned.
+The current search position is mentioned in black, followed by the number of search positions lost (in red) in the last 30 days.

 In the screenshot below,

-what is seo consulting keyword is currently ranking on number 6 spot on Google and has gained 27 search positions in the last 30 days.
-So, it was ranking at 6+27 = 33rd spot before 30 days.
+how does seo work? keyword is currently ranking on number 3 spot on Google and has gained 45 search positions in the last 30 days.
+So, it was ranking at 3+45 = 48th spot before 30 days.

-what seo means is currently ranking at 45th position in Google and has dropped 32 positions in the last 30 days.
+wordpress blog is currently ranking at 50th position in Google and has dropped 44 positions in the last 30 days.

 Top Winning Tracked Keywords

-These are similar to top winning and losing keywords but instead of checking the whole website for that data, we only check the “tracked keywords” and show you how they are performing.
-For a keyword to appearing in this list, it needs to be in your Keyword Tracker AND have gained the most search positions in the last 30 days.
+These are similar to top winning and losing keywords, but instead of checking the whole website for that data, we only check the “tracked keywords” and show you how they are performing.
+For a keyword to appear in this list, it needs to be in your Keyword Tracker AND have gained the most search positions in the last 30 days.

 Top Losing Tracked Keywords

-For a keyword to appearing in this list, it needs to be in your Keyword Tracker AND have lost the most search positions in the last 30 days.
+For a keyword to appear in this list, it needs to be in your Keyword Tracker AND have lost the most search positions in the last 30 days.

 The Keyword Positions report gives you a quick overview of your current standing in the search results.
 The handy bar graphs give you a quick picture of where your posts rank.
 The default view shows the number of posts in the top 3 positions, 4-10 positions, and 10-50 positions, respectively.
-The report also displays the data for 4 concurrent weeks, so you can establish a trend.
+The report also displays the data for the last 5 consecutive weeks, so you can identify a trend.

 Below the Keyword Positions section in the Analytics Dashboard, you get to see the top 5 winning and losing posts from across your website.